Summer Institutes

 6 credit hours for the price of 3, either in-person (UNL City Campus) or online.

-Nebraska Writing Project’s premiere program, the Summer Institute is open to teachers of all disciplines and grade levels.
-The 2025 Summer Institute redesigns the National Writing Project model as a hybrid experience to allow either in-person and distance access.
+Nebraska Writing Project’s premiere program, the Summer Institute, is open to teachers of all disciplines and grade levels.
+The 2025 Summer Institute offers the National Writing Project model as a hybrid experience to allow either in-person or distance access.
 This graduate-level course focuses on rejuvenating participants' own love of writing, inspiring collaborative inquiry with other teachers, and developing participants' own teaching practices.
 Participants who are Nebraska teachers may also qualify for tuition remission for 3 credit hours, reducing the cost of 6 graduate credit hours to only 3 in English or Teaching, Learning, and Teacher Education.

 Application Information